 Total time: 30 minutes

-Capture the sweet flavors of autumn with these baked applesauce donuts.
-They have two of your favorite fall products: applesauce and cinnamon powder.
+Capture the flavors of autumn with this dessert recipe.
+These donuts have two of your favorite fall products: applesauce and cinnamon powder.
 Moreover, baking is a new and healthier approach to traditional deep-fried donuts.

 With a few ingredients and less than 1 hour of baking, your donuts are ready to draw everyone’s attention.
 The equipment is basic, such as mixing bowls, a hand mixture, or a donut pan.
 Meanwhile, some essential ingredients are applesauce, brown sugar, cinnamon, and butter.